jsummers/deark/readme.txt

       -opt char:charwidth=<8|9>
          The VGA character cell width for character graphics, when the output format is "image".
+      -opt archive:repro
+         Make the -zip output reproducible, by not including modification times that are not contained in the source file.
+(That is, don't use the current time, or the source file's timestamp.)
+The times will be set to some arbitrary value if necessary.
+This option is intended for use with testing.
   -h, -?, -help:
      Print the help message.
   -version